Changissnz/selfinterest/README.md

 in certain aspects.
 A quote from Cicero in Haruspices goes, "and it is not numbers that we are superior to the Spaniards, nor in personal strength to the Gauls, nor in cunning to the Carthaginians, nor in arts to the Greeks".
-And yet, the incorporatist state of Rome grew to accomodate all these peoples that did not perish under the classic Roman gladius.
+And yet, the incorporatist ancient state of Rome grew to accomodate all these peoples that did not perish under the classic Roman gladius.

 ## More on philosophies of self-interest #61